Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/HLS/README.md

 ![Image of 2D-FFT HLS 1x Vivado BD](images/fft_2d_hls_1x_vivado_bd.PNG)

-In this design, the 2D FFT computation happens in two stages: the first compute is across the row vectors (the `fft_rows` function in the `fft_2d` kernel) and the second stage is performed across the column vectors(`fft_cols` function in the `fft_2d` kernel).
-The input data is accessed linearly and streamed to the HLS/DSP kernels which perform `MAT_COLS( default 2048 )` point FFT.
-The data coming out of the HLS/DSP kernels is streamed to a PL kernel where it is checked against the expected pattern (the first row should be 1 and the remaining should be 0).
+In this design, the 2D FFT computation happens in two stages: the first compute across the row vectors (the `fft_rows` function in the `fft_2d` kernel), and the second stage is performed across the column vectors(`fft_cols` function in the `fft_2d` kernel).
+The input data is accessed linearly and streamed to the HLS/DSP kernels, which perform `MAT_COLS( default 2048 )` point FFT.
+The data coming out of the HLS/DSP kernels is streamed to a PL kernel, where it is checked against the expected pattern (the first row should be one, and the remaining should be 0).
 If there is a mismatch, it is recorded in the variable `stage0_errCnt`.
 The transposed pattern of the output of the row vectors is then linearly streamed into another HLS/DSP kernel which performs `MAT_ROWS( default 1024 )` point FFT.
 The output is streamed into the data mover kernel again and is checked against the expected pattern (all values should be 1).
 If there is a mismatch, it is stored in the variable `stage1_errCnt`.
 Finally, the sum of `stage0_errCnt` and `stage1_errCnt` is returned from the kernel, which is read in the host app to determine whether the test has passed or failed.

 The system debugging and profiling IP (DPA) is added to the PL region of the device to capture HLS/DSP kernel's runtime trace data if the `EN_TRACE` option is enabled in the design.
-The `dma_hls` kernel operates at 250 MHz and the HLS/DSP kernel operates at 500 MHz: unlike the AI Engine implementation, there is a clock domain crossing in the PL region in this design.
+The `dma_hls` kernel operates at 250 MHz, and the HLS/DSP kernel operates at 500 MHz: unlike the AI Engine implementation, there is a clock domain crossing in the PL region in this design.

 </details>